Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 ### Option 1, Proxy Object Implementation (asynchronous)

-As mentioned above, all objects like Service Request, Comments, etc are stored at Cumulocity IoT.
-Synchronisation of this data to FSM/ITS data must be implemented in an additional adapter.
+As mentioned above, all objects like Service Request, Comments, etc are stored and managed at Cumulocity IoT.
+Synchronisation of this data to FSM/ITS data must be implemented in an additional component.
 This can be done in a frequent running job (polling) or event based using Cumulocity notification API.
 All IoT data which is needed for FSM/ITS systems are requested by Cumulocity standard API.
 Which IoT Data is need is highly dependent on the use-case and must be implemented in the Adapter.
 If the FSM/ITS provides also an event base mechanism, this should be used for updating Service-Request status etc..

 ![Service Request Component Diagram](./docs/service-request-component-diagram.png)

 Pro:
 - Asynchronous and decoupled, the API calls of FSM/ITS can configured and better managed, like polling rates etc.
-- Service Request management functions are already implemented and can be used
+- Service Request management functions are already implemented see features list below
 - The processes are not blocked if connection problems to FSM/ITS occur
 - Feature can also be used without FSM/ITS integration